aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

-Building a web service which would help teachers automate student testing.
+Building a web service which would help teachers automate massive student testing.
 Still in the early stages.
-SvelteKit, Lucia v3, Drizzle, SQLite, VPS.
+TypeScript, Next.js, user name and password login with session-based authorization (Lucia v3), Drizzle, VPS, a self-hosted SQLite or something managed?
+If managed, MongoDB Atlas or Turso?

 <br>